ntustison/PaperANTsX/Text/results.md

 cortex for averaging thickness values regionally.
 This allows us to 1) be consistent in our evaluation strategy for comparison with our previous work [@Tustison:2014ab;@Tustison:2019aa] and 2) leverage an additional deep learning-based substitution within the proposed pipeline.
-Our recent longitudinal variant incorporates an additional step involving the construction of a single subject template [@Avants:2010aa].
-This is mimicked, in a sense, by training the brain segmentation and cortical parcellation models in the affinely aligned MNI template space [@Fonov:2009aa].

 \input{dktRegions.tex}